 THE RUINS OF ST PAUL’S CHURCH @ ST PAUL’S HILL

-The heart of Melaka is centred around a hill (now known as St Paul’s Hill), since the high vantage point afforded good views of the coastline (ergo, ships + invading forces).
+The heart of Melaka is centred around a hill (now known as St Paul’s Hill), since the high vantage point affordsgood views of the coastline (ergo, important back then to see ships + invading forces).

 Perched on top of this hill are the ruins of St Paul’s Church, a Roman Catholic church built in 1521 by the Portuguese nobleman Duarte Coelho.
 Originally called the Nossa Senhora da Annunciada (Our Lady of the Annunciation), it was dedicated to St Mary.
 The church was later deeded to a Jesuit missionary called Francis Xavier, who used it as a base for his missionary trips around Southeast Asia.
 After his death and ascension to sainthood, his body was interred for a while at the church, before it was sent to Goa.
 A burial vault was also opened in the 1590s, and many Portuguese nobles and people of distinction were buried here.

-After the Dutch invaded in 1641, the church was redesignated as St Paul’s Church under the Dutch Reformed denomination.
-For a while, the Dutch community in Melaka would use it as their main church, but left it abandoned after the new Christ Church was completed in 1753.
-Parts of the building were also taken down to help fortify defence structures around Melaka.
+After the Dutch invaded in 1641, the church was re-designated as St Paul’s Church under the Dutch Reformed denomination.
+For a while, the Dutch community in Melaka used it as their main church, but left it abandoned after the new Christ Church was completed in 1753.
+Parts of the building were also taken down to help fortify defense structures around Melaka.
 The church building fell further into disrepair during English occupation, when it was used as a gunpowder depot.

 View of the Straits of Melaka from St Paul’s Hill

 There was a church event going on at the ruins during our visit.